bojansap/2021-11-IRPA-OrdersManagement/docs/third_screen.md

 9. Click on `declare element`
 ![](images/0280_RenameShipping.png)

 Now the element cannot be uniquely identified, because multiple elemnts fulfill the same criteria.
-RPA shows this in the error status message as well as a `red x` in the `declared elements` section.
+RPA shows this in the warning status message as well as a `yellow !` in the `declared elements` section.

 10. We can create a collection of these multiple elements, by clicking the `3 tags/triangles` under declared elements, while `shipping address` is selected.